 - And leaders in limitless other creative business endeavours

-The Ryerson Communication and Design Society (RCDS) is the first student-led umbrella society in a creative faculty in North America.
+The Ryerson Communication and Design Society (RCDS), external link is the first student-led umbrella society in a creative faculty in North America.
 The society builds community throughout the faculty, hosts professional development conferences and competitions, and offers over $200,000 in extracurricular funding for student projects.